SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/02-Processing-Arrays.md

 You are given an array of numbers.

-Write a function that prints the elements at **odd positions** from the array, doubled and in reverse order.
+Write a function that prints all the elements at odd positions, doubled, and in reversed order.

-The input comes as **array of number elements.**
+The input comes as an array of `string` elements, holding numbers.

 The output is printed on the c**onsole on a single line**, **separated by space.**